 Are you interested in media production and have strong creative skills?
-If yes, a career as a film, stage, and television director is perfect for you!
+If yes, a film, stage, and television director career is perfect for you!

 The film, television, and stage directors interpret and approve the selection of scripts and direct the cast and crew during the performance, shooting, or recording of film productions.

-To become a director (Film, Television, and Stage), work experience in the entertainment industry is required.
-Having a university or VET qualification in screen and media, stage, or drama production can improve your chances of becoming a film director.
+To become a Film, TV, and Stage director, you need work experience in the entertainment industry.
+A university or VET qualification in screen and media, stage, or drama production can improve your chances of becoming a film director.

-Here is a complete guide to finding out how to become a film, stage, and television director in Australia, from the education required to qualifications, skills, average salary, career outlook, and more!
+Here is a complete guide on becoming a film, stage, and television director in Australia, from the education required to qualifications, skills, average salary, courses, career outlook, and more!

 1. What Is A Film, Stage And TV Director?

-The directors (film, stage, and TV) direct the creative production aspects of films, television shows, motion pictures, radio programs, video productions, and stage shows.
+The directors (film, stage, and TV) direct the creative production aspects of movies, television shows, motion pictures, radio programs, video productions, and stage shows.

 They understand and approve the selection of scripts and instruct cast and crew while recording, filming, or performing a film production to ensure everything is ready.